Samsung: Corporate image

 The basic colour in the logo is blue, which Samsung has employed for years, supposedly symbolizing stability, reliability and corporate social responsibility.

 Audio logo

 Samsung has an audio logo, which consists of the notes E♭, A♭, D♭, E♭; after the initial E♭ tone it is up a perfect fourth to A♭, down a perfect fifth to D♭, then up a major second to return to the initial E♭ tone.
 The audio logo was produced by Musikvergnuegen and written by Walter Werzowa.
 This audio logo is discontinued as of 2015.

 Font

 In 2014, Samsung unveiled its Samsung Sharp Sans font.

-In July 2016, Samsung unveiled its SamsungOne font, a typeface that hopes to give a consistent and universal visual identity to the wide range of Samsung products.
-SamsungOne was designed to be used across Samsung's diverse device portfolio, with a focus on legibility for everything from smaller devices like smartphones to larger connected TVs or refrigerators, as well as Samsung marketing and advertisements.
-The font family supports 400 different languages through over 25,000 characters.
+In July 2016, Samsung unveiled its SamsungOne font, for legibility across varying device sizes.
+It supported 400 languages.